panda3d/panda3d-docs/introduction/installation-linux.rst

-This error means it couldn't find the Python modules -- please make sure you are running the correct version of Python (probably Python 3.7, that depends on the Panda3D version) and that the panda3d.pth is located inside the Python site- packages directory.
+This error means it couldn't find the Python modules -- please make sure you are running the correct version of Python (probably Python 3.7, that depends on the Panda3D version) and that the panda3d.pth is located inside the Python site-packages directory.

 **What to do if you see the Error Message:**